Tie Guan Yin is a variety of oolong tea which originated from Anxi County, Fujian, China in the 19th century.

 The Meaning of Tie Guan Yin

-The name translates into ‘Iron Goddess of Mercy’ and is named after Guan Yin, a Buddhist bodhisattva in Chinese lore.
-Guan Yin is often associated with mercy and compassion.
+The name Tie Guan Yin translates into ‘Iron Goddess of Mercy’ and is named after Guan Yin, a Buddhist bodhisattva in Chinese lore.
+Guan Yin is often associated with the virtues of mercy and compassion.

 Guan Yin also goes by many other regional names.